Jaswam/JavaForTesters-gradle/src/main/java/d_data_structures/README.md

 ## Data structures

 #### Excercise 1
-1. Create an Enum named `BrowserType` (in the `BrowserType` class) which will contain four elements:
+1. Create an Enum named `BrowserType` (in: the `BrowserType` class) which will contain four elements
 * Chrome
 * Edge
 * Firefox